-How does reward influence memories?
+How does motivation influence learning and memory?

 How do neuropeptides affect social cognition?

 This study investigated how the neuropeptides oxytocin and vasopressin affect neural and behavioral responses to a battery of tasks involving social cognition.
 We are also interested in seeing how various self-report and genetic individual difference measures influence these responses.

 My role in this study included creating the experimental scripts for many of the tasks using PsychToolbox in MATLAB, running the fMRI sessions, and analyzing the neuroimaging data with SPM8.
 We are currently analyzing data for this study, which was run in Matthew Lieberman's Social Cognitive Neuroscience Lab at UCLA.